Scenario

 Recap

-You have written a custom Flink SQL job to preprocess the events on a Kafka topic.
+You have created a processing flow that uses deduplicate node to preprocess the events on a Kafka topic.
 The results are written to a different Kafka topic.